1.1 From 2015 to 2025

 Summary: Azam Shagagi (NASA, CNN) and Jack Huang (UN) joined the team.
 Clients like Japanese Airlines and Foxconn used Platinum Engineering’s blockchain consulting.
 Rising cryptocurrency interest boosted the company’s blockchain development and enterprise consulting expertise.

-1.1.3.
-2017-2019 Summary: Mark Davis joined the team.
+Summary: Mark Davis joined the team.
 The company grew to 140 employees.
-Client base expanded to include middle-class companies, startups, and mid-sized enterprises.
+The client base expanded to include middle-class companies, startups, and mid-sized enterprises.
 Over 350 clients received ICO/IDO/IEO consulting, plus token listing and market-making support.
 Offices opened in Tokyo, Seoul, Shanghai, and Melbourne.
 In 2017, Dan Homenko became a co-founder, accelerating startup collaboration.
 Platinum Engineering emerged as a global leader in crypto consulting.

 1.1.4.
 2019

-TL;DR: This year, despite the crypto winter, Platinum Engineering launched:
+TL;DR: Despite the crypto winter, Platinum Engineering launched:

 1.1.5.
 2020